 (1) Red Light Indicator

-If your device gets overheat, you will see a Red light on the front of your device without flashing.
-If the red light flashes regularly, it indicates that the device receives short supply.
+If your device gets overheated, you will see a Red light on the front of your device without flashing.
+If the red light flashes regularly, it indicates that the device receives a short supply.

 (2) Warning Message